 Stewardship of the Preserve includes annual monitoring of conservation easements, trail construction and maintenance, winter plowing, habitat enhancements including wood duck boxes, and more.
 The Preserve frequently hosts group trips and school trips for hiking, nature walks, vernal pool observations, and more.
 Call RRCT staff if you’d like help organizing a group or school trip.

-Funding for acquisition and capital improvements has come from RRCT private donors, the Land for Maine’s Future program, the Maine Outdoor Heritage Fund, the Casco Bay Estuary Partnership, the Recreational Trails Program (Maine BPL), the Maine Natural Resources Conservation Program (MaineDEP), and many more.
+Funding for acquisition and capital improvements has come from RRCT members, private donors, the Land for Maine’s Future program, the Maine Outdoor Heritage Fund, the Casco Bay Estuary Partnership, the Recreational Trails Program (Maine BPL), the Maine Natural Resources Conservation Program (MaineDEP), charitable donations of land, and more.

 Large resilient unfragmented habitat block: While the Preserve’s public landscape is nearly 300 acres, Pisgah Hill falls in the context of one of Cumberland County’s larger unfragmented habitat blocks.
 The Pisgah Hill forested block is connected across a few rural roads and conserved farms to even larger conservation priorities areas including Runaround Pond, the New Gloucester Intervale, Bradbury Mountain, and Pineland.
 All together, this area is identified by The Nature Conservancy and others as a priority for conservation due to predicted climate resilience (large undeveloped forests with varied geography) and wildlife.
 At the center of the triangle between Portland, Lewiston, and Brunswick, this green forested corner of New Gloucester, Pownal, and Durham remains rural due to strong conservation partnerships and private landowner stewardship.